-In examining the data, Dr. Barry Sample, Director of Science and Technology at Quest Diagnostics, noted the following:
+In examining data from millions of drug tests, Dr. Barry Sample, Director of Science and Technology at Quest Diagnostics, noted the following key points:

 - Employers who drug test have seen their drug test positivity rates decline over time.

-- The popularity of random testing has increased in non-federally mandated drug testing programs.
+- The popularity of random testing has increased in non-regulated drug testing programs.

-- Oral fluid testing technology provides drug detection at comparable levels to urine drug testing.
+- Oral fluid drug testing technology provides drug detection at comparable levels to urine drug testing.

 - As expected, lower drug testing cutoffs detect more drug use.